 Who this is for

 Any service business where local search visibility drives leads.
-Dental practices, medspas, physio clinics, realtors, contractors, home service providers — basically every vertical we work with.
+Dental practices, medspas, physio clinics, realtors, contractors, home service providers: basically every vertical we focus on.
 If a customer might Google you before choosing you, this service matters.

 It is especially critical for businesses with fewer than 30 Google reviews, because the jump from low to medium review count has the biggest impact on map pack ranking.